 Your BN practice assignments take you out into the community.
 With classmates, you assess needs and see how nursing can support and promote health.
 While you learn, you make a difference.

 From day one, you explore issues and ethics that contribute to a healthy community.
 You focus on promoting health and wellness of groups of people, community-wide.

 The BN courses provide you with knowledge and practical skills, including:

 - extensive practice experience in a variety of health care settings

 - a keen understanding of nursing issues and ethics

 - the ability to collaborate effectively in a team environment

 - a well-rounded education

-- a credential from a recognized, respected nursing program
+- a credential from an accredited recognized, respected nursing program

-- the necessary preparation to successfully complete the Canadian Registered Nurses Examination
+- the necessary preparation to successfully complete the national nursing registration exam

 As a Registered Nurse: